Olympus Has Fallen

-Olympus Has Fallen is a 2013 American action thriller film directed and co-produced by Antoine Fuqua from a screenplay written by Creighton Rothenberger and Katrin Benedikt, and is the first installment in the Has Fallen film series.
+Olympus Has Fallen is a 2013 American political action thriller film directed and co-produced by Antoine Fuqua from a screenplay written by Creighton Rothenberger and Katrin Benedikt, and is the first installment in the Has Fallen film series.
 The film stars Gerard Butler (who also co-produced), Aaron Eckhart, and Morgan Freeman with Angela Bassett, Robert Forster, Cole Hauser, Ashley Judd, Melissa Leo, Dylan McDermott, Radha Mitchell, and Rick Yune in supporting roles.

 The plot depicts a North Korean-led guerrilla assault on the White House, and focuses on disgraced Secret Service agent Mike Banning's efforts to rescue U.S. President Benjamin Asher.

 The film was released in the United States on March 22, 2013, by FilmDistrict, and grossed $170 million against a $70 million production budget.
-The film received mixed reviews from critics, who praised Fuqua's direction and Butler's performance, but criticized the overt violence and screenplay.
-Olympus Has Fallen was one of two films released in 2013 that depicted a terrorist attack against the White House; the other was White House Down.
+The film received mixed reviews from critics, who praised Fuqua's direction and Butler's performance, but criticized the overt violence and the screenplay.
+Olympus Has Fallen was one of two 2013 films that depicted a terrorist attack against the White House; the other was White House Down, which was released three months later.

-A sequel, titled London Has Fallen, was released on March 4, 2016, with the principal cast members reprising their roles, and a third film, Angel Has Fallen, was released on August 23, 2019.
+A sequel, titled London Has Fallen, was released on March 4, 2016, with the principal cast members reprising their roles.
+A third film, Angel Has Fallen, was released on August 23, 2019.

 Plot

-Former U.S. Army Ranger, Mike Banning, is a Secret Service Agent and detail leader in the Presidential Protection Division, maintaining a personal, friendly relationship with President Benjamin Asher, First Lady Margaret, and their son Connor.
-On a snowy Christmas drive from Camp David to a campaign fundraiser, the Presidential Limo transporting the First Family spins out of control on an icy bridge.
-Banning pulls Asher from the vehicle, but Margaret falls to her death.
+Mike Banning, a former U.S. Army Ranger, serves as a Secret Service agent in the Presidential Protective Division.
+He cultivates a warm, personal bond with President Benjamin Asher, First Lady Margaret, and their son, Connor.
+During a snowy drive, the Presidential state car loses control on a bridge.
+Banning manages to rescue President Asher, but the limousine falls off the bridge, killing Margaret.

-Eighteen months later, Banning works at the Treasury Department, having been removed from the presidential detail.
-During Asher's meeting with South Korean Prime Minister Lee Tae-Woo at the White House, the Koreans for United Freedom (KUF), a North Korean terrorist group led by Kang Yeonsak, mounts an air attack (with a USAF AC-130 gunship) and a large group of ground assault mercenaries to capture the building and kill most of the White House defense force.
-Aided by rogue members of the prime minister's own security detail, including ex-Secret Service Agent-turned-private security contractor Dave Forbes, they hold Asher and several top officials hostage in the PEOC, executing Lee on live video.
-Before being killed, Agent Roma alerts Secret Service Director Lynne Jacobs that "Olympus has fallen."
-Banning joins the White House's defenders during KUF's initial assault.
-He falls back into the White House, disabling internal surveillance and using Asher's satellite earphone to contact Jacobs and Speaker of the House Allan Trumbull, now acting president, in the Pentagon's emergency briefing room, who authorize him to proceed.
+Eighteen months later, Banning finds himself removed from the presidential detail and assigned to the Treasury Department.

+At the White House, President Asher's meeting with South Korean Prime Minister Lee Tae-Woo is interrupted when independent North Korean terrorists, under the command of Kang Yeonsak, launch a coordinated assault, aiming to seize control of the building.
+Aided by ex-Secret Service agent-turned-private security contractor Dave Forbes, they hold Asher and several top officials hostage in the Presidential Emergency Operations Center (PEOC), executing Lee on live video for the world to witness their power.
+Before being killed, Agent Roma alerts the Pentagon that "Olympus has fallen".

+Banning joins the initial defense before entering the White House.
+He disables its surveillance systems, and, using Asher's satellite earphone, he establishes communication with Secret Service Director Lynne Jacobs and Speaker of the House Allan Trumbull, who, as acting president, is in the Pentagon's emergency briefing room.